31 Years Later, Spike Lee Puts A New Spin On 'She's Gotta Have It'

 On gentrification in Brooklyn, a central theme in the new Netflix series

 Here's the thing about gentrification ...
 I just think that there are too many gentrifiers [who] move in who don't come with humbleness. ...
 For example, we had this thing like, what the ef is "New Fort Greene"? ...
 That's what some people call it.
-In fact, there's a sign in Fort Greene Park, which we show the picture of it in episode two, "New Fort Greene."
+In fact, there's a sign in Fort Greene Park, which we show the picture of it in Episode 2, "New Fort Greene."

 Just because you move in does not make it new.
 I call this "Christopher Columbus Syndrome."
 Something ain't discovered if people been there already.
 And so when people, a lot of these gentrifiers, when they move in, they don't respect the culture or the people who were there already.
 That's where I got beef.